The State of the Evidence in Religions, Development, and the Environment

 University of the Western Cape, South Africa

 This blog series is introducing and summarizing every chapter of the JLI’s 2022 Edition of the State of the Evidence in Religions and Development.
 The full report and chapters are available at their dedicated web page.
 A new blog on each chapter of the series will be regularly published during 2023.
-This is the third blog post, which focuses on religion, development, and the environment.
+This is the third blog post, which focuses on religions, development, and the environment.
 The first blog that introduces religions and development evidence in general can be found here.
-The previous blog on religion, development and health is here.
+The previous blog on religions, development and health is here.

 The environmental crisis is a spiritual and moral crisis and requires societal and cultural transformation.
 Religious communities can play a fundamental role in such societal and cultural transformations.
 Consequently, policy makers have increasingly recognized faith actors as crucial actors for ecological sustainability.
 Against this backdrop, fundamental questions on the role of religion for the environment emerge.
 What kind of values and attitudes do faith actors bring to the environment, climate change, and ecological sustainability?
 What are religions’ theological engagements with environmental action (e.g., advocacy against climate change) and does this theology encourage environmental action among believers?
 This chapter of the State of the Evidence covers these questions and the rest of this blog will summarise some of the main points from the chapter.